Filter list

 Have a customer care vision

 Is there a company-wide understanding of what delight looks like, or are there silos?
-For example, if your Customer Support team is incredible, but your customer only gets a response from the Social team if they say something negative, how does that make them feel?
+For example, if your customer success team is incredible, but your customer only gets a response from the social media team if they say something negative, how does that make them feel?

-To turn your customer into your fan, you must delight them through every part of your company.
+To turn your customer into your fan, you must delight them through every part of your company, from the first month's invoice to their customer service calls, emails or messages, and beyond.
 The more your team collectively shares a customer care vision, the more likely customers feel connected to your team and brand.

 This takes time, but it creates a bond that actively combats any pressure to leave due to price.
 They won't just be leaving you, but all the relationships they've developed too.